Wusinho/tienda-licor-front-end/README.md

   | GET    | categories | Get the categories |
   | GET    | search     |     Get the search |

-  There are 3 current endpoints that are currently working.
+These are the 3 endpoints needed to display all the information in the webpage.

 For example in the local environment the BASEURL will be : http://localhost:3000/

 - Get BASE_URL+products, the request to this end point will give a response with all the products in the database
 - Get BASE_URL+categories, the request to this end point will give a response with all the categories from the product in the database.
 - Get BASE_URL+search, the request is a string with all the different search arguments you need ( name, price, discount or any category from the menu)

 ## How to start the project from your Local environment